 The Plan allows the Company to issue free options to eligible persons.
 The options can be granted free of charge and are exercisable at a fixed price in accordance with the Plan.

-a) Options and shares issued during the period
+Notes to the Consolidated Financial Statements For the financial year ended 30 June 2018 a) Options and shares issued during the period